-PROVINCIAL LETTERS OF UNDERSTANDING 95

-LETTER OF UNDERSTANDING NO. 1

-Re: Designation of Provincial and Local Matters 95

-Appendix 1 - Provincial Matters 97

-Appendix 2 - Local Matters 103

-LETTER OF UNDERSTANDING No. 2

-Re: Agreed Understanding of the Term Teacher Teaching on Call 108

-LETTER OF UNDERSTANDING No. 3. a

-Re: Section 4 of Bill 27 Education Services Collective Agreement Act 109

-Appendix "A" to LOU Re: Section 4 of Bill 27 116

-LETTER OF UNDERSTANDING No. 3.b

-Re: Section 27.4 Education Services Collective Agreement Act 118

-LETTER OF UNDERSTANDING No. 4

-Re: Employment Equity - Aboriginal Employees 119

-LETTER OF UNDERSTANDING No. 5 120

-Re: Teacher Supply and Demand Initiatives 120

-LETTER OF UNDERSTANDING No. 6 121

-Re: Article C.2. - Porting of Seniority - Separate Seniority Lists 121

-LETTER OF UNDERSTANDING No. 7 123

-Re: Article C.2 - Porting of Seniority & Article G.1 Portability of Sick Leave - Simultaneously

-Holding Part-Time Appointments in Two Different Districts 123

-LETTER OF UNDERSTANDING No. 8 125

-Re: Article C.2 - Porting of Seniority - Laid off Teachers who are Currently on the Recall List 125

-LETTER OF UNDERSTANDING No. 9 127

-Re: Provincial Extended Health Benefit Plan 127

-Appendix A to Letter of Understanding No. 9 129

-LETTER OF UNDERSTANDING No. 10

-Re: Recruitment and Retention for Teachers at Elementary Beaverdell and Big White Elementary School 131

-LETTER OF UNDERSTANDING NO. 11 132

-Re: Article C.4 TTOC Employment - TTOC Experience Credit Transfer within a District 132

-TEACHER NOTICE: LOU 11 - TTOC EXPERIENCE TRANSFER REQUEST - FORM A 134

-Re: August 31st transfers for TTOC experience accrued up to and including June 30th 134
+PROVINCIAL LETTERS OF UNDERSTANDING 96

+LETTER OF UNDERSTANDING NO. 1 96

+Re: Designation of Provincial and Local Matters

+Appendix 1 - Provincial Matters

+Appendix 2 - Local Matters

+LETTER OF UNDERSTANDING NO. 2 108

+Re: Agreed Understanding of the Term Teacher Teaching on Call

+LETTER OF UNDERSTANDING NO. 3.
+A

+Re: Section 4 of Bill 27 Education Services Collective Agreement Act

+Appendix "A" to LOU Re: Section 4 of Bill 27

+LETTER OF UNDERSTANDING NO. 3.B

+Re: Section 27.4 Education Services Collective Agreement Act

+LETTER OF UNDERSTANDING NO. 4

+Re: Employment Equity - Indigenous Peoples

+LETTER OF UNDERSTANDING NO. 5

+Re: Teacher Supply and Demand Initiatives

+LETTER OF UNDERSTANDING NO. 6 121

+Re: Article C.2. - Porting of Seniority - Separate Seniority Lists

+LETTER OF UNDERSTANDING NO. 7 123

+Re: Article C.2 - Porting of Seniority & Article G.1 Portability of Sick Leave - 100

+Simultaneously Holding Part-Time Appointments in Two Different Districts

+LETTER OF UNDERSTANDING NO. 8

+Re: Article C.2 - Porting of Seniority - Laid off Teachers who are Currently on the Recall ListLETTER OF UNDERSTANDING NO. 9 127

+Re: Provincial Extended Health Benefit Plan

+Appendix A to Letter of Understanding No. 9

+LETTER OF UNDERSTANDING NO. 10 131

+Re: Recruitment and Retention for Teachers at Beaverdell and Big White Elementary Schools

+LETTER OF UNDERSTANDING NO. 11.
+132

+Re: Article C.4 TTOC Employment - TTOC Experience Credit Transfer within a District

+TEACHER NOTICE: LOU 11 - TTOC EXPERIENCE TRANSFER REQUEST - FORM A

+Re: August 31st Transfers for TTOC Experience Accrued up to and Including June 30th

 TEACHER NOTICE: LOU 11 - TTOC EXPERIENCE TRANSFER REQUEST - FORM B 135

-Re: December 31st transfers for TTOC experience accrued up to and including November 15th 135
+Re: December 31st Transfers for TTOC Experience Accrued up to and Including November 15th

-LETTER OF UNDERSTANDING NO. 12 136
+LETTER OF UNDERSTANDING NO. 12

 Re: Agreement Regarding Restoration of Class Size, Composition, Ratios and Ancillary Language 136

 LETTER OF UNDERSTANDING NO. 13 144

-Re: Section 53 - Joint Consultation and Adjustment Opportunities 144
+Re: Committee to Discuss Indigenous Peoples Recognition and Reconciliation 144

-LETTER OF UNDERSTANDING NO. 14
+LETTER OF UNDERSTANDING NO. 14 145

-Re: Cultural Leave for Aboriginal Employees 146
+Re: Cultural Leave for Aboriginal Employees

 LETTER OF UNDERSTANDING NO. 15

-Re: Maternity/Pregnancy Supplemental Employment Benefits 147
+Re: Structural Review Committees

+1. Tri-Partite Sub-Committee to Review the Split-of-Issues

+2. Review of Local Bargaining Trial Procedure

 LETTER OF UNDERSTANDING NO. 16

-Re: Early Career Mentorship 148
+Re: Benefits Improvements

-LETTER OF UNDERSTANDING NO. 17 149
+LETTER OF UNDERSTANDING NO. 17

-Re: Potential Grievance Resolution 149

-INDEV 450
+Re: Employment Equity - Groups That Face Disadvantage 148

-INDEX .
-130
+INDEX 150